|

 ~ TLW ~ Short Essays ~ Let's Discuss ~ Group Two ~ |

 Grim = Originates from Old German "grimm" meaning "fierce, cruel, savage".
-Both word and name
+This word comes from

 Jacob (1785–1863) and Wilhelm Grimm (1786–1859), were German academics who collected